Frequently Asked Questions (FAQs)

 Are CBA citations and enforcement actions public information?

 Yes.
-An enforcement action may result from the CBA filing an accusation seeking to revoke or suspend a license or certificate.
+An enforcement action may result from the CBA filing an accusation seeking to revoke, suspend, or otherwise impose discipline upon a license or certificate.

 I prepared income tax returns for a former client and provided him the original returns for filing with the taxing agencies and a copy for his records.
 He is now requesting an additional copy of the returns.
 Assuming that I still have copies, am I required to provide this former client with an additional copy of the income tax returns?

-A licensee who was engaged and prepared income tax returns for a client and provided the client with the completed original and a copy of the income tax returns, as defined under Internal Revenue Code Section 6107(a), is not required to provide additional copies under applicable California accountancy statutes and regulations.
-However, licensees are required to return tax records provided by the client and provide a copy of the licensee's working papers that support information on the tax returns.
+No. A licensee who was engaged and prepared income tax returns for a client and provided the client with a copy of the income tax returns, as defined under Internal Revenue Code Section 6107(a), is not required to provide additional copies under applicable BPC and CBA regulations.
+Licensees are, however, required to return tax records provided by the client and provide a copy of the licensee's working papers that support information on the tax returns.

 (b) A licensee shall furnish to his or her client or former client, upon request and reasonable notice: